Check out the ultimate guide to 16 return-to-work programs in India for women

 Boys get raped too.
 And mostly suffer in silence.
 Here is a gut-wrenching true account.

-Rape of men is something we don’t recognize.
-When it comes to child abuse, 54 % of Indian boys go through sexual abuse.
+Rape of men is something we don’t recognise.
+When it comes to child abuse, 54 percent of Indian boys go through sexual abuse.
 In India, we do not have rape laws when it comes to men, unless it is sodomy.
-It’s high time, we recognize it and deal with it.
+It’s high time, we recognise it and deal with it.

 Read this gut-wrenching story and share it with someone.
 It might save a child, somewhere.

 “My uncle was giving me a bath when I was 7 years old, and that’s when it first happened.
 He forced me to give him a blow job and proceeded to have anal sex with me, multiple times.
 At that point, I didn’t know what was happening to me, whether it was ok, whether it was normal.
 I got so used to it, I would enter his house and lie down on the bed, just wanting it to get over as soon as possible.
 At 12, I began to get gang-raped by his friends, and I would bleed but keep quite…because what if I wasn’t considered ‘man enough’ to not bear pain?
 My childhood went by having two worlds where I would not remember the rape until something triggered it off and then I would cry endlessly.
 I would not enter a male washroom because I was scared that I would be raped again…I grew up having no self esteem.